Croatian Democratic Union

-The Croatian Democratic Union (Hrvatska demokratska zajednica, lit.
-'Croatian Democratic Community', HDZ) is a major conservative, centre-right to right-wing political party in Croatia.
+The Croatian Democratic Union (Hrvatska demokratska zajednica, HDZ) is a major conservative, centre-right to right-wing political party in Croatia.
 Since 2016, it has been the ruling political party in Croatia under the incumbent Prime Minister Andrej Plenković.
 It is one of the two major contemporary political parties in Croatia, along with the centre-left Social Democratic Party (SDP).
 It is currently the largest party in the Sabor with 55 seats.
 The HDZ governed Croatia from 1990 before the country gained independence from Yugoslavia until 2000 and, in coalition with junior partners, from 2003 to 2011, and since 2016.
 HDZ is a member of the Centrist Democrat International, International Democracy Union, and the European People's Party, and sits in the European People's Party Group in the European Parliament.
 HDZ is the first political party in Croatia to be convicted of corruption.